-- Visitors who wish to watch court proceedings from the public galleries are requested to dress appropriately (no vests or shorts for men; no low-cut tops or short skirts for women) or entry to the court building will be refused
+- Visitors who wish to watch court proceedings from the public galleries are requested to dress appropriately or entry to the court building will be refused.

-- No electronic devices, bags, food or drink are allowed in the building.
+- No large bags or rucksacks are allowed in the building, though handbags are acceptable.
+Also no electronic devices, food or drink are allowed.
 There are no facilities for the safekeeping of such items available at the entrance to the public galleries.

 The court is closed on Bank Holiday Mondays.
 There is a reduced court sitting in August.

 020 7192 2739